Murad IV: Fire of 1633

 On 2 September 1633, the Cibali fire broke out, burning a fifth of the city.
-The fire started during the day when a caulker burned the shrub and the ship caulked into the walls.
-The fire, which spread from three branches to the city.
+The fire started during the day when a caulker burned a shrub and a ship caulked into the walls.
+The fire spread in three branches to the city.
 One arm lowered towards the sea.
-He returned from Zeyrek and walked to Atpazan.
-The most beautiful districts of Istanbul were ruined, from the Yeniodas, Mollagürani districts, Fener gate to Sultanselim, Mesihpaşa, Bali Pasha and Lutfi Pasha mosques, Şahı buhan Palace, Unkapanı to Atpazarı, Bostanzade houses, and Sofular Bazaar.
+It returned from Zeyrek and walked to Atpazan.
+The most beautiful districts of Constantinople were ruined, from the Yeniodas, Mollagürani districts, Fener gate to Sultanselim, Mesihpaşa, Bali Pasha and Lutfi Pasha mosques, Şahı buhan Palace, Unkapanı to Atpazarı, Bostanzade houses, and Sofular Bazaar.
 The fire that lasted for 30 hours was only extinguished after the wind stopped.

-The war against Safavid Iran
+War against Safavid Iran

 Murad IV's reign is most notable for the Ottoman–Safavid War (1623–39) against Persia (today Iran) in which Ottoman forces managed to conquer Azerbaijan, occupying Tabriz, Hamadan, and capturing Baghdad in 1638.
 The Treaty of Zuhab that followed the war generally reconfirmed the borders as agreed by the Peace of Amasya, with Eastern Georgia, Azerbaijan, and Dagestan staying Persian, Western Georgia stayed Ottoman.
 Mesopotamia was irrevocably lost for the Persians.
 The borders fixed as a result of the war, are more or less the same as the present border line between Iraq and Iran.

 During the siege of Baghdad in 1638, the city held out for forty days but was compelled to surrender.

 Murad IV himself commanded the Ottoman Army in the last years of the war.